bUnit-dev/bUnit/docs/site/docs/providing-input/passing-parameters-to-components.md

 [!code-cshtml[](../../../samples/tests/razor/AllKindsOfParamsTest.razor#L98-L106)]

-This is just regular Blazor `RenderFragment<TValue>` parameter passing, in this case, to the `Template` parameter.
+This is just regular Blazor `RenderFragment<TValue>` parameter passing, in this case to the `Template` parameter.
 This is the same for both `Fixture` and `SnapshotTest` razor tests.

 ***

-#### Passing a Component-based template
+#### Passing a Component-Based Template

-To pass a template into a `RenderFragment<TValue>` parameter, which is based on a component that receives the template value as input, in this case, the `<Item>` component listed below, do the following:
+To pass a template into a `RenderFragment<TValue>` parameter, which is based on a component that receives the template value as input (in this case, the `<Item>` component listed below), do the following:

 [!code-csharp[Item.razor](../../../samples/components/Item.razor)]